 In the Netherlands, in cases involving the lethal use of force by police officers, the independence of the investigation is ensured through the specialised State Criminal Investigation Department, which carries out such investigations instead of local police.
 The Department must be informed immediately about the use of force and the local public prosecutor has to be informed as soon as possible.
-At later stages of the investigation and prosecution, if there is a strong connection between the local prosecutor and the police officers under investigation, the Chief public prosecutor may appoint a different public prosecutor.
+At later stages of the investigation and prosecution, if there is a strong connection between the local prosecutor may appoint a different public prosecutor.
 The final decision to prosecute lies with the Chief public prosecutor and not the local public prosecutor.133